- Hemwellectomy: Electrosurgical ligation and electrolysis of grades 1-4 hemorrhoids

 1. Effect on rectal mucus membrane: Moist mucosal membranes offer very little resistance.
 Electrons easily pass through and around the cells contained in the mucus membrane.
 Because resistance to flow is minimal no heat is produced.
 Little effects are seen on this tissue.
 Following Hemwellectomy examination of the hemorrhoids overlying tissue reveals an intact mucosa.

-2. Effect on prolapsed and submucosal cushion, terminal branches of the superior rectal artery and venous circulation: As discussed above saponification and hydrogen gas production can be seen bubbling from the surface of the prolapsed hemorrhoid.
-Additionally direct current produces contraction of smooth muscle which results in profound vasospasm of the arterial circulation stopping all blood supply to the hemorrhoid effectively dearterialization the hemorrhoid.
-The veins and cushion contain very little smooth muscle which function mostly as structural support (9) remain open allowing blood to drain from the cushion and prolapsed hemorrhoid.
+2. Effect on prolapsed and submucosal cushion, terminal branches of the superior rectal artery and venous circulation: As discussed above saponification and hydrogen gas production occurs and hydrogen filled white bubbles are seen leaving the surface of the prolapsed hemorrhoid.
+Importantly direct current produces contraction of smooth muscle which results in profound vasospasm of the arterial circulation stopping all blood supply to the hemorrhoid, immediately dearterialization the hemorrhoid.
+The veins and cushion have very little smooth muscle, they small amount they do contain function mostly as structural support (9).
+The veins remain open allowing blood to drain from the cushion and prolapsed hemorrhoid.
 Spasm in the smooth muscle of vasa vasorum stops blood flow to the larger branches of the superior rectal artery.
+Prolonged profound vasospasm will activate platelets (10,11) (Fig. 3)

 3. Hemwellectomy’s low current will denature serum proteins, endothelial cell membrane protein (12) and activate platelets (13).
 Hemwellectomy performed at 16mA for a sufficient length of time results in permanent ligation of the terminal branches of the superior hemorrhoidal artery with dearterialization of the hemorrhoid.
-Permanent ligation is produced as a consequence of the profound vasospasm, platelet activation and endothelial cell injury in combination cause thrombosis of the hemorrhoid’s arterial blood supply.
+Permanent ligation is produced as a consequence of the profound vasospasm, platelet activation and endothelial cell injury which in combination cause thrombosis of the hemorrhoid’s arterial blood supply.

-If complete dearterialization occurs and the soapy residue is washed away, an intact mucosa can be seen level with the adjacent rectal wall, confirming Hemwellectomy does not damage rectal mucosa.
+If complete dearterialization occurs an intact mucosa can be seen level with the adjacent rectal wall, confirming Hemwellectomy does not damage rectal mucosa.
 At times the overlying mucosa is concave compared to the adjacent wall.
 This occurs when arterial flow is 100% ligated, and venous drainage, saponification and electrolysis, evacuate almost all of the serum within the prolapsed hemorrhoid and submucosal cushion.
 If a grade 1 or higher hemorrhoid remains following Hemwellectomy it signals incomplete arterial ligation.
 Over the ensuing days continued dearterialization with further hemorrhoidal regression frequently continues.
 The vasospasm and electro-biochemical effects occur immediately on the vasa vasorum, however the effect on large vessel arterial blood flow to the hemorrhoid is delayed because necrosis of these larger arteries occur over time.
 Larger vessel necrosis resulting from the ligation of their vasa vasorum further decreasing hemorrhoidal blood flow shrinking it further.
 We consider an asymptomatic residual grade 1 hemorrhoid a successful outcome.

 4. The electrons leave the circulation passing through different tissue types, because bone and fat have a high resistance to electric current they likely pass around these tissues rather than through them.
 Total hip replacement with its metal components will conduct electric current well.
 We do not know the effects galvanic current will have on a prosthetic hip and therefore total hip replacement within the currents path is a contraindication for Hemwellectomy.
 While it is highly unlikely electrons will stray to the heart, we recommend cardiac monitoring throughout the procedure.
 An ICD, implantable cardiac defibrillator, is a relative contraindication for Hemwellectomy.
 Finally the electrons pass through a broad area of skin overlying the anode completing the circuit.